alexwlchan/alexwlchan.net/src/_drafts/parallel-scan-scanamo.md

 This is an "Item" in the sense of a generic collection of key-value pairs, but it's not a proper Scala type, which is what I really want.
 It's an internal DynamoDB representation of a row.

-I went poking around in Scanamo, to see how they serialise an Item as a case class.
+I went poking around in Scanamo to see how they serialise an Item as a case class.
 I didn't quite find that, but looking [in ScanamoFree.scala][scanamofree], I stumbled across clues in two methods:

 ```scala